TunaLobster/ardupilot_wiki/common/source/docs/common-wiki-editing-setup.rst

        docker run --rm -it -v "${PWD}:/ardupilot_wiki" -u "$(id -u):$(id -g)" ardupilot_wiki python3 update.py

-That will build the wiki with the ``update.py`` similary as in `Build the Wiki`_.
+That will build the wiki with the ``update.py`` similarly as in `Build the Wiki`_.
 The `-v` is used to share the content of the current directory, that hold all the documentation, to the container.
 The `-u` is used to make docker use the same permission as your current user.
 With those two command the resulting build is accessible as in `Check the Results`_

 RST editing/previewing
 ======================